-Like the Hogwatrs express but better, this is what a trip on the Glacier Express Swiss train is like.
+Like the Hogwarts Express but better, this is what a trip on the Glacier Express Swiss train is like.
 The luxury train connects St. Moritz with Zermatt in a journey that covers some of Switzerland’s poshest and most coveted Alpine stations.
-The magical train is also an engineering feat and, parts of it, are listed by UNESCO.
+The magical train is also an engineering feat and, parts of it are listed by UNESCO.

 History of The Glacier Express

-The train runs from St. Moritz to Zermatt and back, once a day.
+The Glacier Express route runs from St. Moritz to Zermatt and back, once a day and is a great way to get to Zermatt which you can then explore on a skiing trip or while taking one of the most beautiful hikes in Switzerland to the five lakes.
 There are extensions to Davos and various connections to other trains in the fabulous Swiss railway system.

 In Chur, the train retraces its steps as the line goes into Chur and has to then return to the main railway.
 Some of the points in the Glacier Express route are extremely high, which is what made the trip so enjoyable, impressive and a true engineering challenge.

 When you cross the Gothard Pass, know that you are in the deepest area of Switzerland, where the Rhine and Rhone rivers originate.
 The highest point in the trip is the Oberalp Pass that lies at 2,033 meters.
 It is a beautiful part of the journey.

 As the train emerges above Andermatt to a truly picturesque and postcard perfect sight you are likely to feel like you are in a James Bond movie, discovering a hidden den for a mean world-controlling freak.
 The reality is much different in beautiful and up-and-coming Andermatt.